 Most popular holiday lettings with a fireplace

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Truro

-Find the Truro climate diagram.
-July is the warmest month in Truro with average maximum temperatures of 19°.
-Conversely, February is the coolest month in Truro, with temperatures going under 4°.
-The rainiest month is July while the driest month is May.
+Here is our climate diagram for Truro.
+July is the warmest month in Truro, with average daily maximum temperatures of 19°.
+Conversely, February is the coolest month in Truro, with temperatures falling below 4°.
+The rainiest month is July, while the driest month is May.

 Choose a holiday cottage in Truro for the best of Cornish culture

 Truro is Cornwall's only city, and the centre of life in this coastal region.
 From Georgian family guest houses to rambling farmhouses, Truro offers a wide range of traditional style accommodation options.